AlexandrePoisson/Dooble-Detector/README.md

 Update the original file, by adding a new item, named

 ## Step 4: Implementing on Nano

+when running inference script : got error:
+	tensorflow.python.framework.errors_impl.NotFoundError: Op type not registered 'TFLite_Detection_PostProcess' in binary running on nano.
+Make sure the Op and Kernel are registered in the binary running in this process.
+Note that if you are loading a saved graph which used ops from tf.contrib, accessing (e.g.) `tf.contrib.resampler` should be done before importing the graph, as contrib ops are lazily registered when the module is first accessed.tensorflow.python.framework.errors_impl.NotFoundError: Op type not registered 'TFLite_Detection_PostProcess' in binary running on nano.
+Make sure the Op and Kernel are registered in the binary running in this process.
+Note that if you are loading a saved graph which used ops from tf.contrib, accessing (e.g.) `tf.contrib.resampler` should be done before importing the graph, as contrib ops are lazily registered when the module is first accessed.

+# May meet problem when loading a new pb file
+tf.contrib.resampler

 ### Get the trained model